 Kirli Saunders is a proud Gunai woman, with ties to the Yuin, Gundungurra, Gadigal and Biripi people.
 She currently resides on Dharawal Country.
 Kirli is an award winning, international children’s author, poet, emerging playwright and artist.
 She manages Poetry in First Languages and Poetic Learning at Red Room Poetry.
 Her picture books include CBCA nominated and internationally published, The Incredible Freedom Machines (Scholastic) and forthcoming, Our Dreaming and Happy Every After (Scholastic) and Afloat (Hardie Grant).
 Her poetry Collection, Kindred was Highly Commended in Black&Write 2018.
-She has been shortlisted for the WA 2019 Premiers Literary Awards and was Runner-up in the Nakata Brophy Prize 2018.
+Kirli was the inaugural winner of the WA 2019 Premiers Literary Awards – Daisy Utemmorah Award and was Runner-up in the Nakata Brophy Prize 2018.
 She was guest writer for the Australian Embassy, touringJakarta and Bali in 2019.
 Her poetry has been published by a number of journals (Cordite, Overland, Planthunter) and commissioned for public art.
 She is co-writing her first play, Dead Horse Gap.
-In 2019, you can find Kirli at NT Writers Festival, Queensland Poetry Festival, Sydney Writers Festival, Enough Said and Word in Hand and PULLiiMA Indigenous Languages Conference.
+In 2019, you can find Kirli at NT Writers Festival, Queensland Poetry Festival, Sydney Writers Festival, Enough Said, Word in Hand and PULLiiMA Indigenous Languages Conference.
 She returns as writer in residence at The Literature Centre, Fremantle this year where she will perform The Incredible Freedom Machines with Matt Ottley and the Western Australian Symphony Orchestra in rural WA, at Coco’s Island and Christmas Island.

 Kirli’s Writer CV is accessible also accessible here.